RoBOPPics/BB/_pages/app-man-community.md

 ![Profile Image](../assets/images/EnzoProfile_500.jpg){: width="300" .align-center }

 It also contains links to the Privacy Policy, Terms and Conditions, Instruction and Operating Manuals and a link for reporting Issues.

+The Community Content Byline appears on all of your Patterns, Playlists, Stories, Bopps and Insights.
+It is a combination of the Player Name and Player Team.
+Be sure to enter the information into the fields to create the Byline that you want.

 ## Activity